-The spotted lanternfly (Lycorma delicatula) was detected in Pennsylvania in September 2014, and to date has not been found anywhere else in North America.
+The spotted lanternfly (Lycorma delicatula) was detected in Pennsylvania in September 2014, and in Delaware and New York in 2017.
 It attacks a number of economically important tree species including fruit trees, grapevine, and conifers.
 It is introduced in South Korea, where it spread rapidly and became a serious pest of grape, causing substantial economic impact.
 If it were able to establish here in Canada it could pose a threat to viticulture and fruit growing industries.

 The spotted lanternfly is a large plant hopper.
 The adult female lanternfly lays her eggs in the fall, in masses of 30-50, and covers the mass with a putty-like covering (see photo in sidebar).
 They prefer tree of heaven for egg laying, but other flat vertical surfaces including other plants, and manufactured objects such as vehicles and yard furniture are also used, especially those near to tree of heaven.
 Eggs hatch in the late spring and early summer (mid-May in Pennsylvania).
 Emerging offspring, called nymphs, go through four developmental stages (instars) before becoming adults in mid-summer (late July in Pennsylvania).
 Nymphs feed on a range of tree species, but adults prefer to feed on tree of heaven and grapevine.
 The adults and nymphs feed on sap in the tree's stems and leaves using their piercing-sucking mouthparts.
 Lanternflies (adults and nymphs) climb trees and other plants jumping to another place when they encounter an obstacle; when they are knocked down they climb another plant or object (falling-ascending behaviour).
 The insect overwinters in the egg stage which is sensitive to colder temperatures.
 There is one generation per year.